 Is Userlytics legit though?
 You may have noticed some who are calling Userlytics a scam and there’s a good reason.
 I’ll get into that in a moment, but first, I should explain who they are and how it works.

-Please note, I am not an affiliate for Userlytics.
-This review has been researched with information and testimonials that are available online in the public domain.
-Any conclusions drawn by myself are opinions.
+Please note, I am not a member or an affiliate for Userlytics.
+This review has been researched with information and/or testimonials that are available online in the public domain.
+Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
+See full disclaimer for more info

 What Is Userlytics?